 What makes an Apple product launch so effective when broadcast live?

 Three elements make Apple’s product launch streams so effective.

 First, the product is excellent.
-That’s their foundation, and beyond the scope of this article.
+That’s their foundation and beyond the scope of this article.
 Second, the delivery is scripted and masterfully crafted for maximum impact.
 Crucially, the focus is on people.
 For example, the big question they always tackle is, “What can this product do for you?”
 Thirdly, the marketing around the event is carefully managed to create hype.
-Leaks are contained, mystery is encouraged, and excitement is cultivated.
+Leaks are contained, the mystery is encouraged, and excitement is cultivated.
 Teasers abound!

 How to broadcast live product launch via streaming

 Apple may be larger in scale than most operations, but companies of any size can benefit from live streaming product releases.
 It does, however, require some effort.
 After all, your products aren’t going to sell themselves.
 Let’s look at a few elements of broadcast live product launch videos that make them highly effective.

 Planning out your event

 For starters, live product launch events must be well planned.
 You want to choreograph the entire event.
 We recommend scripting your event thoroughly.

 Part of a successful event is what happens before the cameras even start rolling.
 How professional does the event appear?
 Are there excited, engaged company spokespeople willing to engage with the crowd?
 Can you bring in guest speakers to advocate for your brand?